 As the novel coronavirus disease (COVID-19) continues to spread domestically and abroad, the AOA’s top priority remains supporting the needs of the nation’s 151,000 osteopathic physicians and medical students.
 We have assembled the following resources to help you navigate the global health crisis—whether you are caring for patients as a frontline provider or supporting in other ways.
-This page will be regularly updated as new information and resources become available in the days ahead.
+This page will be regularly updated as new information and resources become available.

 The AOA is proud to announce an exclusive joint patient safety initiative with The Broselow Institute to introduce Emergency and Telemedicine Safety Cards to our members and their patients at no cost.
 The cards, which leverage patented barcode technology, provide an innovative way to support patient safety during acute transitions of care and with telemedicine visits.
 Learn more.

 Following the FDA’s announcement of new guidelines permitting the use of COVID-19 convalescent plasma (CCP) as an investigational treatment for COVID-19 patients, AABB has launched a new website focused on connecting patients who have recovered from COVID-19 to accredited blood and plasma donation centers.
 The website includes information about donation eligibility and a link to AABB’s blood bank locator.
 AABB is an international not-for-profit association representing professionals and institutions involved in the fields of transfusion medicine and cellular therapies.

 Access resources and information from government agencies and osteopathic affiliates focused on caring for patients with substance use disorder, chronic pain or mental illness during the COVID-19 pandemic.